Glasgow Coma Scale

-The Glasgow Coma Scale (GCS) is a clinical diagnostic tool widely used since the 1970s to roughly assess an injured person's level of brain damage.
-The GCS diagnosis is based on a patient's ability to respond and interact with three kinds of behaviour: eye movements, speech, and other body motions.
-A GCS score can range from 3 (completely unresponsive) to 15 (responsive).
+The Glasgow Coma Scale (GCS) is a clinical diagnostic tool widely used since the 1970s to assess a patient's level of consciousness.
+While initially primarily utilized in patients with traumatic brain injuries, its utilization has extended to assess the level of consciousness in a wide range of settings, illnesses, and injuries.
+The GCS score takes into consideration three components: eye movements, verbal response (e.g., speech), and motor response (e.g. purposeful body movements).
+A GCS score can range from the lowest possible score of 3, in which a patient is completely unresponsive and is associated with a state of coma, to the best score possible of 15, in which a patient is fully alert and interactive.
 An initial score is used to guide immediate medical care after traumatic brain injury (such as a car accident) and a post-treatment score can monitor hospitalised patients and track their recovery.

-Lower GCS scores are correlated with higher risk of death.
-However, the GCS score alone should not be used on its own to predict the outcome for an individual person with brain injury.
+The total GCS score is not recommended to be used by itself to predict patient outcomes.

 Scoring

 The Glasgow Coma Scale is used for people above the age of two and is composed of three tests: eye, verbal, and motor responses.
 The scores for each of these tests are indicated in the table below.